UAS Comprehensive File

 Currently, it contains data of Wave 1 of the following core surveys: UAS1, UAS2, UAS16, UAS18, UAS20-UAS25 (the HRS surveys), UAS26, UAS38, UAS42-UAS44 (cognitive ability) and My Household (the quarterly brief demographic survey).

 The UAS Comprehensive Data File can be linked with any of the UAS surveys not already included.
 The current version of the UAS Comprehensive File (December 2018) can be downloaded here (registration required) and it focuses on measures related to financial decision‑making such as income, housing, and financial wealth, as well as health-related topics such as current health conditions, activity difficulties, and cognitive abilities.
-For a detailed explanation please have a look at the UAS Comprehensive File Data Description.
+For a detailed explanation please have a look at the UAS HRS Public Use File Data Description.

 Accompanying the UAS Comprehensive File, is the UAS HRS Component File.
 The Component file contains the HRS income and wealth component variables that comprise several HRS income and wealth summary variables.
 There are also timestamp variables indicating when the respondent began taking each UAS HRS survey, and a timestamp marking when the respondent completed each survey, as well as other survey-specific variables such as the number of UAS members in the household at the time each survey was taken.

 The Component file can be linked to the Comprehensive file by using the uasid identifier variable.
 The current version of the UAS HRS Component File (December 2018) can be downloaded here.
 Please look at the UAS Component File Data Description for detailed information about the Component file.

 Download the UAS Comprehensive File (registration required)

 Funding for the Comprehensive Data File has been provided by the United States Social Security Administration, the National Institute on Aging, and the Society of Actuaries.